simonadler1/fusionauth-site/site/_posts/2023-03-06-notes-from-the-ceo.md

 ---
 layout: blog-post
-title: Notes from the CEO - developers rule
+title: Notes from the CEO - 2023 Plans
 description: The first in a series of blog posts from our CEO and founder, Brian Pontarelli, about our plans for 2023.
 author: Brian Pontarelli
 category: blog